-Webinar #4 in the Webinar Series on Social and Behaviour Change (SBC) for Improved Agriculture and Nutrition
+Webinar #4 in our Webinar Series on Social and Behaviour Change (SBC) for Improved Agriculture and Nutrition

-The fourth out of five webinars follows up on the previous webinar that explained how to use your formative research findings to (re)design your SBC strategy (see webinar recording).
+The fourth out of five webinars follows up on the previous webinar that explained how to use your formative research findings to (re)design your SBC strategy.
 It is designed to help practitioners communicate the key SBC messages in an effective manner.
 You will be able to learn:

 The role of communication in SBC.

 How the five elements to messaging – clarity / literacy, tone, framing, context and meaning - combine to create impact.

 What do you need to know to design a good message / material.

 The basic steps of designing SBC messages and materials to influence behaviour.